prometheus/docs/content/docs/specs/native_histograms.md

 Once there is confidence that all queries have been migrated correctly, configure Prometheus to only scrape native histograms (which is the “normal” setting).
+(It is also possible to incrementally remove classic histograms with relabel rules in the scrape config.)
 If everything still works, it is time to remove classic histograms from the instrumentation.

 The Grafana Mimir documentation contains [a detailed migration guide](https://grafana.com/docs/mimir/next/send/native-histograms/#migrate-from-classic-histograms)